lambda-school-student-projects/exponential-growth-objc-challenge/README.md

 1. Implement the methods: `grainsOnSquareNumber:` and `grainsOnBoard` in the GrainsOfRice.m file
 2. Your methods should pass all the unit tests in the provided project
 3. Be mindful of the edges cases: 0 squares = 0 grains of rice, any negative number should return -1 as an error code.
+4. Return -1 if the value is greater than 64 (that will overflow our `unsigned long long` variable!)

 ## Tips